descriptions-of-it-technologies/dagger/README.md

 ## Constructor Injection.

 ## File Injection.
-* fields not should be have private scope.
+* fields not should be had private scope.

 ## Method Injection.